a-omsk/idle-queue-worker/README.md

 Queue processing implemented over [window.requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) (shim included) that provides task processing on the main event loop, without impacting latency-critical events.

+This module has no any external dependencies and some part  of code base already used in production, enjoy.

 ## Installation